isomerpages/enterprisesg-sac-old/README.md

 > Home / About / Our Role

 The _about folder contains the files of all the sub-links in the 'About' page.
-The name of each file is preceded with a numbering system  (e.g. '00-our-role.md') so that the desired order of the sub-link pages can be displayed in the left navigation section of each page.
+The name of each file is preceded with a numbering system  (e.g. '00-our-role.md') so that the desired order of the sub-link pages can be displayed in the left navigation bar of each page.
 Files which have alphabets after the numbers (e.g. '03a-council-committees.md') are second-level inner sub-link pages.

 Most of the pages follow the Isomerpages leftnav-page-content template layout.
 More details for editing each page can be viewed in the official [Isomer documentation for inner page](https://isomer.gov.sg/documentation/inner-page/overview/).